geostk/UQ_workshop/Emulator/Readme.txt

-An example input file (data.csv) has been included
+Example input files (data.csv and 256.csv) have been included